Randers Ricci soliton homogeneous nilmanifolds: Main Results

 \section{Main Results}

-\begin{definition} Let $(M,F)$ be a connected Finsler manifold with the Lie group of isometries $G=I_F(M)$. $M$ is said to be a homogeneous Finsler nilmanifold if $G$ contains a nilpotent Lie subgroup which acts transitively on $M$. \end{definition}
+Here we generalize the concept of homogeneous Riemannian nilmanifold to Finsler spaces. \begin{definition} Let $(M,F)$ be a connected Finsler manifold with the Lie group of isometries $G=I_F(M)$. $M$ is said to be a homogeneous Finsler nilmanifold if $G$ contains a nilpotent Lie subgroup which acts transitively on $M$. \end{definition}